 2) The plan doesn't know what's happening in time to help

 Claims systems are built for payment, not real-time navigation.
-By the time the claim shows up, the employee has already chosen a site of care, agreed to services, and walked into a billing process they don’t understand.
+By the time the claim shows up, the employee has already made decisions—where to go, what to agree to—and walked into a billing process they don't understand.
+That lag is costly.

-Travel magnifies the downside of that lag.
-This is when employees need immediate guidance-where to go, what to avoid, what will cost less-not a retrospective explanation after the fact.
+Travel magnifies that downside.
+Employees need immediate guidance—where to go, what to avoid, what will cost less—not a retrospective explanation after the fact.

 3) Payment and paperwork get ugly fast

 Many travel medical products still operate in “reimbursement-first” mode: the employee pays upfront, collects documents, submits forms, and waits.
-That approach is friction-heavy in normal life and even worse when someone is sick, stressed, or dealing with language and documentation barriers.
+That approach creates friction in normal life and even worse when someone is sick, stressed, or dealing with language and documentation barriers.

-If your travel solution relies on employees becoming expert claims administrators, utilization will be low and dissatisfaction will be high.
+If your travel solution requires employees to become expert claims administrators, utilization will stay low and dissatisfaction will climb.

 The hidden cost center: out-of-area care creates outsized waste